Published on July 28th, 2017 | by Pro Wrestling Stories0

 The Times When Wrestling Took It Too Far

-The WWE has given us decades of entertainment in the form of staged aggression and enthralling story lines.
-Fans praise the Attitude Era when wrestlers took up extreme personas and rivalries lead to bizarre scenarios and unforgettable moments.
+Wrestling has given us decades of entertainment in the form of staged aggression and enthralling story lines.
+Fans praise the Attitude Era when wrestlers took up extreme personas and rivalries lead to bizarre scenarios and unforgettable moments in the WWE.

 During the same feud, Chris Jericho took a swing at Michaels, who moved out of the way and left his wife to take the blow.
 Though scripted, the punch connected, and she was rewarded with a swollen lip.
 Hitting women in the face?
 Nice WWE, nice!